Jai Shri Ram: Politics

 In June 2019, the slogan was used to heckle Muslim MPs as they proceeded to take their oath in the 17th Lok Sabha.
 In July that year, Nobel laureate Amartya Sen stated in a speech that the slogan was "not associated with the Bengali culture", leading to some unknown groups publishing his statement on billboards in Kolkata.
 The slogan has also been used to heckle West Bengal Chief Minister Mamata Banerjee on multiple occasions, triggering angry reactions from her.

 The slogan was used by lawyers to celebrate the 2019 Supreme Court decision to allow a Ram temple to be built on the disputed Ayodhya site where a mob had demolished the Babri Masjid mosque in 1992.
 In August 2020, following the ground-breaking ceremony of the Ram Temple, Ayodhya, the slogan was used as a chant in celebrations in New York.

+The slogan has been used by Bangladeshi Hindus protesting religious persecution.
+In 2024, protests against attacks saw chants of "Jai Shri Ram" along with "Hare Krishna" and other religious slogans.
+Additionally, Bangladeshi Hindus seeking political asylum in India have chanted "Jai Shri Ram" at the border.
+Additionally, in 2025, solidarity protests in India over the lynching of Dipu Chandra Das saw chants of "Jai Shri Ram".